visulate/visulate-for-oracle/docs/pages/network-configuration.md

 Visulate uses [Oracle Instant Client](https://www.oracle.com/database/technologies/instant-client.html) components to connect to each registered database.
 You may need to modify your firewall rules to support this.
 Use SQL*Plus to verify your firewall allows connections from the Kubernetes cluster to each database you want to register.
 This can be done from the API Server pod or by creating a dedicated pod to test connections.

+## Create a Cloud VPN if required

+Follow the instructions in the [Google Cloud VPN guide](https://cloud.google.com/network-connectivity/docs/vpn/how-to)

 ## Test connections from the API Server pod

 The API Server image includes SQL*Plus.
 You can use it to verify your firewall rules.